Last Updated on by Catherine Tobsing

-Birds been around for 99 million years.
+Birds have been around for 99 million years.

 If we follow through on my AI concept we may find that they’re actually speaking a language far too complex for humans to comprehend.

-Humans can’t leave the house without clothing from neck to foot, satchels with everything from sealed vessels of liquids, clothing changes, electronics and snack bars should Armageddon befall them before getting to work.
+Humans can’t leave the house without clothing from neck to foot, satchels with everything from sealed vessels of liquids, clothing changes, electronics, and snack bars should Armageddon befall them before getting to work.

 If you want to believe that birds do nothing more than simply repeat random phrases, take a look at this video of Disco a budgie (recently deceased) that truly conceptualized himself.